-Airbus Helicopters' main competitors in the civil and parapublic sector are Agusta-Westland, Sikorsky and Bell Helicopter.
+Airbus Helicopters' primary competitors in the civil and parapublic sector are Agusta-Westland, Sikorsky and Bell Helicopter.
 The civil and parapublic sector has grown more competitive in recent years, with Sikorsky and Agusta-Westland having increased their market share in the heavy and medium helicopter classes, while Bell has increased its market share in the light helicopter classes.

 The military sector is highly competitive and is characterised by competitive restrictions on foreign manufacturers' access to the domestic defence bidding process, sometimes to the virtual exclusion of imports.
-Airbus Helicopters' share of the global market for military helicopters has decreased in unit and value (15% in unit in 2012).
-Nevertheless, with the introduction of the Tiger, NH90 and EC725 and with a more aggressive approach to international industrial cooperation, in 2013, Airbus Helicopters obtained 11 percent (in units) of the military sector by deliveries in a market still dominated by US manufacturers and, more recently, Russian manufacturers.

-Airbus Helicopters' main competitors in the military sector are Agusta-Westland in Europe, and Sikorsky, Boeing and Bell Helicopter in the US.
-Russian manufacturers have been aggressive particularly in the Asian and Latin American markets.
-Military sales accounted for 45% of Airbus Helicopters' revenues in 2013.
+Airbus Helicopters maintained its share of the global market for military helicopters in unit and value (11% in unit in 2013 and 2014), and will focus on campaigns in 2015.
+Airbus Helicopters' main competitors in the military sector are Agusta-Westland in Europe, and Sikorsky, Boeing and Bell Helicopter in the US Military sales accounted for 48% of Airbus Helicopters' revenues in 2014.